Wind-WindKids/winding/samples/sophieandwind/sun.md

 “Unless it’s on a birthday cake.”

 --
-renewed_notre_dame: page, image, portrait-oriented
+renewed_castle: page, image, portrait-oriented
 --
 Sophie and Wind at a small café table in a green Paris square, each with a pistachio ice-cream cone; two mugs on the table.
-Behind them, Notre-Dame is gently “renewed” into a friendly,  castle silhouette: soft turrets, blue roofs, small banners.
-Kites drift overhead; a playground and strolling families dot the lawn.
+Behind them, a friendly, castle silhouette: soft turrets, blue roofs, small banners, kites drift overhead, it looks suspiciously like Notre-Dame.
+A playground and strolling families dot the lawn.
 Watercolor light, bright and kind.

 --